Dhghomon/easy_rust/README.md

     health: i32,
 }

-trait Magic{} // No methods for any of these traits. trait FightClose {}
+trait Magic{} // No methods for any of these traits.
+They are just trait bounds trait FightClose {}
 trait FightFromDistance {}